oapicf/pinterest-sdk/clients/go/generated/docs/OptimizationGoalMetadataConversionTagV3GoalMetadata.md

 `func (o *OptimizationGoalMetadataConversionTagV3GoalMetadata) UnsetLearningModeType()`

 UnsetLearningModeType ensures that no value is present for LearningModeType, not even an explicit nil
+### GetReportingEvent

+`func (o *OptimizationGoalMetadataConversionTagV3GoalMetadata) GetReportingEvent() string`

+GetReportingEvent returns the ReportingEvent field if non-nil, zero value otherwise.

+### GetReportingEventOk

+`func (o *OptimizationGoalMetadataConversionTagV3GoalMetadata) GetReportingEventOk() (*string, bool)`

+GetReportingEventOk returns a tuple with the ReportingEvent field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetReportingEvent

+`func (o *OptimizationGoalMetadataConversionTagV3GoalMetadata) SetReportingEvent(v string)`

+SetReportingEvent sets ReportingEvent field to given value.

+### HasReportingEvent

+`func (o *OptimizationGoalMetadataConversionTagV3GoalMetadata) HasReportingEvent() bool`

+HasReportingEvent returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)